 - May reduce cancer risk

+It is also said to support skin health by aiding skin repair, promoting UV protection, and maintaining skin hydration.
 Melatonin’s antioxidant and anti-aging properties have found a place for it in skin care products.
 But how does a sleep hormone help your skin?

 How Does Melatonin Help Your Skin?